 The Company also agreed to pay royalties equal to low- to mid- single digit percentages of annual net sales on a country-by-country and product-by-product basis subject to downward adjustment to low single digit percentages of our net annual sales in the event there is no valid claim of a patent for the product, with minimum annual royalty levels established.
-The Company also must pay Duke low to mid-double digit percentages of any sublicensing fees as set forth in the Duke License.
+The Company also must pay Duke percentages in the low tens, low twenties and low thirties of sublicensing fees after initiation of the first Phase III study, after initiation of the first Phase II study but prior to initiation of the first Phase III study, and prior to initiation of the first Phase II study, respectively, as set forth in the Duke License.
 The Company has not recorded and does not owe any royalties or sublicensing fees for the year ended December 31, 2024.